 It takes a bit of a leap of faith to shine this light in your tap water and to trust that it’s really clean water, but it worked a charm.

 I like the Ultra SteriPEN water filter in particular, because it’s USB rechargeable, and made in such a way that when you use it with a bottle that has a standard water bottle opening, you can create a seal so that you can turn the bottle upside down to agitate the water to sterilize it properly.

 SteriPEN problems include a lack of filtration.
 While it kills all parasites and bacteria, it doesn’t take care of heavy metals or plastic contaminates, both of which are increasing problems in many countries.
 One of the many ailments that took me down in 2017/2018 in Asia was a light case of heavy metal poisoning, after (I believe) drinking too much tap water that was sterilized but not filtered.
 Much as I love my SteriPEN, In the SteriPEN vs. filter battle, filters win.

-Two options that filter water completely of contaminates/particulates and parasites/bacteria are the Lifestraw and Grayl.
+Some options that filter water completely of contaminates/particulates and parasites/bacteria are the Lifestraw, Grayl, Lifesaver Liberty, and Sawyer.
 Here are my thoughts on each of them.